isomerpages/mas-moneysense/_investments/Understanding Bonds.md

 </li>
 </ul>
 <h2><strong>Are Bonds Suitable For You?</strong></h2>
-<p>Bonds may be attractive for investors who desire a source of regular income,
+<p>Bonds may be attractive for investors who desire a source of regular income
 or are looking to diversify their portfolio of investment assets.
 <br>
 <br>You should consider the suitability of an investment in bonds in light